mmoya01/Natural-Language-Processing/README.md

 probability of a tagged sentence and the dynamic programming Viterbi method for POS tagging.
 Lastly, I computed the accuracy and compared it to my basline model
 * [Problem Set 4:Statistical parsing](https://github.com/mmoya01/Natural-Language-Processing/blob/master/pset4/pset4_code.py)
   * In this problem set I build a Build a PCFG parser.
-For this assignment I use the Penn Treebank corpus to: find the most probable 10 productions for the NP nonterminal, implement the probabilistic CKY algorithm for parsing a test sentence using my learned PCFG, bucket my test set sentences into the following 5 buckets and figured out how many sentences fall in each bucket and lastly for each bucket, unbinarize and print your predicted trees and gold standard trees, one tree per line.
+For this assignment I use the Penn Treebank corpus to: find the most probable 10 productions for the NP nonterminal, implement the probabilistic CKY algorithm for parsing a test sentence using my learned PCFG, bucket my test set sentences into the following 5 buckets and figured out how many sentences fall in each bucket and lastly for each bucket, I unbinarized and printed my predicted trees and gold standard trees, one tree per line.
 (These gold and test files can be provided upon request).